needle-mirror/com.unity.xr.compositionlayers/Documentation~/project-settings.md

 ### Emulation Layer Renderer Feature (URP)

 To support layer emulation in projects using the Universal Renderer Pipeline (URP), the `EmulationLayerUniversalScriptableRendererFeaturePass`(ScriptableRendererPass) is automatically added with `ScriptableRenderer.EnqueuePass()`.
+To support Color Bias Scale emulation in projects using the Universal Renderer Pipeline (URP), the `EmulationColorBiasScalePass` (ScriptableRendererPass) is automatically added with `ScriptableRenderer.EnqueuePass()` when the `Color Bias and Scale` component is added to the Default Layer.

 > [!TIP]
 > No need to `Add Renderer Feature` to the Universal Renderer Data asset.
 It had to be set manually in the past version.